YuxinZou/cls2det/README.md

 a.
 This tool is implemented based on PASCAL VOC dataset.

 b.
-Download Dataset and put the data into this `data` directory, the structure of data directory will look like as follows:
+Download Dataset and put the data into `cls2det/data` directory, the structure of data directory will look like as follows:

 ```shell
   data